Heteroskedasticity-consistent standard errors: Solution

 Precisely which covariance matrix is of concern is a matter of context.

 Alternative estimators have been proposed in MacKinnon & White (1985) that correct for unequal variances of regression residuals due to different leverage.
 Unlike the asymptotic White's estimator, their estimators are unbiased when the data are homoscedastic.

-Of the four widely available different options, often denoted as HC0-HC3, the HC3 specification appears to work best, with tests relying on the HC3 estimator featuring better power and closer proximity to the targetted size, especially in small samples.
+Of the four widely available different options, often denoted as HC0-HC3, the HC3 specification appears to work best, with tests relying on the HC3 estimator featuring better power and closer proximity to the targeted size, especially in small samples.
 The larger the sample, the smaller the difference between the different estimators.

-An alternative to explicitly modelling the heteroskedasticity is using a resampling method such as the Wild Bootstrap.
-Given that the studentized Bootstrap, which standardizes the resampled statistic by its standard error, yields an asymptotic refinement, heteroskedasticity-robust standard errors remain nevertheless useful.
+An alternative to explicitly modelling the heteroskedasticity is using a resampling method such as the wild bootstrap.
+Given that the studentized bootstrap, which standardizes the resampled statistic by its standard error, yields an asymptotic refinement, heteroskedasticity-robust standard errors remain nevertheless useful.

-Instead of accounting for the heteroskedastic errors, most linear models can be transformed to feature homoskedastic error terms (unless the error term is heteroskedastic by construction, e.g. in a Linear probability model).
-One way to do this is using Weighted least squares, which also features improved efficiency properties.
+Instead of accounting for the heteroskedastic errors, most linear models can be transformed to feature homoskedastic error terms (unless the error term is heteroskedastic by construction, e.g. in a linear probability model).
+One way to do this is using weighted least squares, which also features improved efficiency properties.